cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 ### Can I disable, preload, or download shadersCaches?

-If you're simply wanting to turn the notification off that tells you they are being made, you can do this in `Options` -> `General Settings` -> `Overlay`
+If you simply want to turn off the notification that tells you they are being made, you can do this in `Options` -> `General settings` -> `Overlay`.

 On the contrary, no, you cannot magically create a cache before playing the game nor can you disable Shader or Pipelines to prevent stalling.
 Shaders and Pipelines are what allow your games to work on your GPU.
 No Shaders or Pipelines = No game - the emulator becomes a black square with only some music.

 If you happen to get impatient and think downloading a cache is a good idea, please think again.
 Not only are caches from outside sources not reliable due to inconsistencies between game versions, data corruption, GPU vendors, etc - but due to these, external caches often cause severe graphical problems, performance drops, and otherwise inexplainable crashes.
 Cache distribution is also illegal by technicality, as they contain copyrighted data from within the games themselves.

-Only use your own cache and use Async Shader Compile.
-If you had tried to download one, please remove the cache before asking for assistance.
+Only use your own cache and Async Shader Compile.
+If you have tried to download one, please remove the cache before asking for assistance.

 ### Async Shader Compile

 This feature is only available for GPUs with drivers that support Vulkan 1.2 or newer; not Vulkan 1.1!

-Users that fit this criteria should navigate to Cemu's `Options` -> `General Settings` -> `Graphics` section, then enable the `Async shader compile` feature.
+Users that fit this criteria should navigate to Cemu's `Options` -> `General settings` -> `Graphics` section, then enable the `Async shader compile` feature.
 While using `Async Shader Compile` almost all Shaders and Pipelines will be built at the same time while you are playing, greatly reducing the amount of gameplay stalling that you could encounter without this option; some temporary graphical issues should be expected.
 Not all shaders and pipelines can be created in this way and will still result in some minor stalling.

 Newer Intel iGPUs support this feature as long as they both support Vulkan 1.2 and are using the latest available drivers.
 If you encounter issues while using this feature, please disable it and try again after a future driver update.